ember-cli/ember-try/README.md

 ```

 Scenarios are sets of dependencies (`bower` and `npm` only).
 They can be specified exactly as in the `bower.json` or `package.json`
-The `name` can be used to try just one scenario using the `ember try` command.
+The `name` can be used to try just one scenario using the `ember try:one` command.

 If no `config/ember-try.js` file is present, the default config will be used.
 This is the current default config: